Ask and Remember: A Questions-Only Replay Strategy for Continual Visual Question Answering: Introduction

-The emerging field of Visual Question Answering Continual Learning (VQACL)~\citep{zhang2023vqacl} presents unique challenges at the intersection of continual learning and multimodal reasoning.
-VQACL requires maintaining a balance between \textit{stability}—the preservation of past knowledge—and \textit{plasticity}—the ability to learn new information—across both visual and linguistic modalities~\citep{zhang2023vqacl, antol2015vqa}.
-This dual-modality requirement, combined with the need for generalisation ability, introduces additional complexity in learning dynamics.
-Models must not only retain their understanding of previously encountered visual elements and language patterns but also generalise to unseen objects and novel question formats.
+The emerging field of Visual Question Answering Continual Learning (VQACL)~\citep{zhang2023vqacl} focuses on enabling models to improve VQA performance iteratively by learning from a sequence of tasks without catastrophic forgetting.
+Unlike static pretrained multimodal models~\citep{liu2023llava, li2023blip2, agrawal2024pixtral12b} that rely on massive datasets and heavy computation, VQACL offers a more efficient and scalable alternative by allowing incremental adaptation without costly re-training~\cite{zhang2023vqacl, nikandrou2022task}.
+Research in VQACL is further driven by the broader scientific goal of developing multimodal agents that continuously improve their reasoning throughout deployment in a multimodal environments.
+A key challenge in VQACL is balancing \textit{stability}—the preservation of past knowledge—and \textit{plasticity}—the ability to learn new information—across both visual and linguistic modalities~\citep{zhang2023vqacl, antol2015vqa}.
+This dual-modality requirement, combined with the need for generalisation ability, introduces additional complexity in learning.
+Models must retain visual and linguistic knowledge across tasks, while also generalizing to novel objects and unseen question types.
 For example, a model that masters counting vehicles should be able to transfer this counting capability to novel object categories, such as bicycles~\citep{greco-etal-2019-psycholinguistics}.